 gcc (phat and scot): Short Theory + Implementations (Problems and solution with the implementations and integration with real data)

-LMS: Short Theory + Implementations (Problems and solution with the implementations and integration with real data)
+LMS: Short Theory + Implementations (Problems and solution with the implementations and integration with real data).
+Remember to compare well LMS and AED.
+AED is indeed from 2000 by Benesty, but LMS for time-delay estimation is much older, see articles by Reed or Feintuch

 AED: Short Theory + Implementations (Problems and solution with the implementations and integration with real data)

-* Photos about the correlations

-Algorithms used to reduce the noise
+Algorithms used to reduce the noise DANI

-(Introduction of why we have to implement this algorithms)(Little preview of the First error simulations)
+(Introduction of why we have to implement this algorithms)(Little preview of the First error simulations).
+For each algorithm please explain what they are actually doing and try to compare them. you should measure the change in SNR to have an objective value of the enhancement

 Filter: Short Theory + Implementations (Problems and solution with the implementations and integration with real data)

 Time Gain Normalization: Short Theory + Implementations (Problems and solution with the implementations and integration with real data)